Updated: Oct 10

 1/2 cup chopped pitted medjool dates

-Preheat the oven to 425° and place the cauliflower florets and garlic cloves on a rimmed sheet pan with 2 tbsp olive oil, 1 tsp salt, 1/2 tsp red pepper flakes and ground black pepper to taste.
-Toss to combine and then roast in an even layer for about 30-35 minutes, until the cauliflower is tender and lightly browned and the garlic is soft.
+Preheat the oven to 425° and place the cauliflower florets on a rimmed sheet pan with 2 tbsp olive oil, 1 tsp kosher salt, 1/2 tsp red pepper flakes and ground black pepper to taste.
+Place the garlic cloves on a small piece of foil, drizzle with a bit more olive oil and wrap up in a little packet.
+Toss the cauliflower to combine and spread in an even layer.
+Add the garlic packet to the sheet pan and then roast for about 30-35 minutes, until the cauliflower is tender and lightly browned and the garlic is soft.
 Set aside while you proceed with the next steps.

 While the cauliflower roasts, add 3-4 tbsp of olive oil to a small skillet set over medium high heat.
 When the oil is hot, carefully add the capers to fry, stirring frequently so they don't burn.
 Let them sizzle about 2-3 minutes until brown and crisp, then remove them with a slotted spoon to drain on a paper towel lined plate.

 Bring a large pot of heavily salted water to a boil.
 Add the room temperature butter, parmigiano cheese, lemon zest, 1/2 tsp salt and a few cranks of ground black pepper to the bottom of a large bowl.
-When they are cool enough to handle, squeeze the soft roasted garlic cloves into the butter mixture and discard the papers.
+When they are cool enough to handle, unwrap the garlic packet and squeeze the soft roasted garlic cloves into the butter mixture and discard the papers.
 Use the back of a fork to mash and mix the ingredients together.
 Add the warm cauliflower on top.

 When the water is boiling, toss in your pasta to cook to al dente according to package directions.
 Reserve 1/2 cup of the pasta water before straining the cooked pasta in a colander.
 Add the steamy pasta to the bowl with the butter mixture and the cauliflower and pour over some, not all, of the pasta water.
 Begin tossing the ingredients together gently to combine, adding a little more of the water as you go to make a sauce.
 When the pasta looks creamy and dreamy, toss in the parsley (reserve a bit for garnish), fried capers, almonds and dates and toss once more to combine.
 Check for seasoning.
 Serve the pasta hot in a big bowl garnished with more parsley and cheese and serve immediately.